Shannon family: Sylus and Stella Efird

-Sylus Ray Efird and Stella Renae Efird are the twin children of Lauryn and Joshua as well as the third and fourth additions to the Efird family.
-Born just eleven months after brother Bentley.
+Sylus Ray Efird and Stella Renae Efird (born June 2022) are the twin children of Lauryn and Joshua as well as the third and fourth additions to the Efird family.
+They were born just eleven months after brother Bentley.

 Associates of the Shannons

 Mike Thompson

-Mike "Sugar Bear" Thompson is the ex-partner of June and father of Alana.
-He later married and divorced Jennifer Thompson (née Lamb).
-Mike later revealed he'd been unfaithful to June, having cheated on her with both men and women during the course of their relationship, on an episode of Marriage Boot Camp: Reality Stars.
+Mike "Sugar Bear" Thompson (born 1971) is June's ex-partner and Alana's father.
+He later married and divorced Jennifer Lamb.
+Mike later revealed he had been unfaithful to June, having cheated on her with both women and men during the course of their relationship, on an episode of Marriage Boot Camp: Reality Stars.
 Jennifer expressed she had doubts as to whether Mike was the biological father of Alana and, without Mike's knowledge, submitted his DNA for a paternity test; the results were inconclusive, with the report saying the samples submitted had been corrupted.
-Mike told the press that after he and June separated, she'd been keeping Alana from seeing him.
+Mike told the press that after he and June separated, she had been keeping Alana from seeing him.

 Jennifer Lamb

 Jennifer Lamb is the ex-wife of Mike Thompson.
 She was previously married to Raymond Lamb, Jr., a former truck driver and convicted sex offender.
-She wed Lamb in 1994 and in 2014, he was convicted of sexually abusing a minor; he is currently serving a 35-year sentence at Wheeler Correctional Facility.
+She married Lamb in 1994 and in 2014, he was convicted of sexually abusing a minor; he is currently serving a 35-year sentence at Wheeler Correctional Facility.
 It was reported that Jennifer was considering weight loss surgery, as her obesity was causing her mobility issues, but said that she was hesitant to undergo the surgery for fear her husband would leave her if she did, as Mike prefers larger women.
 She ultimately lost a substantial amount of weight and in 2019, Mike proposed to her a second time with a new diamond wedding ring.
 They later divorced.